googlecodelabs/migrate-python2-appengine/step5b-cloud-ndb-tasks-py2/README.md

 from google.appengine.ext import ndb
 ```

-Replace both those imports with `google.cloud.ndb` and `google.cloud.tasks`.
+Replace both with `google.cloud.ndb` and `google.cloud.tasks`.
 Furthermore, Cloud Tasks requires you to JSON-encode the task's payload, so also import `json`.
 When you're done, here's what the `import` section of `main.py` should look like:

 - AFTER: